SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-gulshan.md

 | August 14 , 2018 - August 21, 2018                           | **Mentors submit final student evaluations**.                |
 | **August 22**                                                | **Final results of Google Summer of Code 2018 announced.**   |

 - **Important**: I will still work on issues of sunpy till **18th April** before community bonding period starts and I will also be active on **RIOT** and for updating the mentors during the coding period I will also write **weekly blog**.

 ## Software packages to be used

 1. **Language:**  `Python`
 2. Libraries and modules: ***HTTP client libraries, Checksumming and Caches, sunpy.util.progressbar, json, urllib, contextlib.***

-## How I will successfully complete the project:
+## How I will successfully complete the project

 This project interests me a lot and also fits my current skill sets.
 Also, I have worked on projects which have strict deadlines and high dependencies on other teammates' progress.
 This makes me confident of completing this project efficiently and smoothly.